 What's the difference between jelly and jam?
-Can you make a peanut butter and jam?
+Can you make a peanut butter and jam sandwich?
 Technically that's still PB&J, right?
 And what are preserves?
 Marmalades?
 And conserves?
 These days, when it's easy to just pick up a jar of Smucker's at the supermarket, why should we bother to try to make sense of these terms?
-Well, because it's National Peanut Butter and Jelly Day!
+Well, because April 2nd is National Peanut Butter and Jelly Day!
 And because homemade jams and jellies are easy to make and delicious to eat.

 In the days before refrigeration, an entire growing season's worth of fruits and vegetables were preserved for use throughout the winter.
 Cucumbers transformed to pickles, and tomatoes and beans were canned and "put up" in the pantry or root cellar for the winter.
 Fruits were mixed with sugar to create jams, and to give a taste of summer to a bitterly cold February morning's breakfast.
 The history of jam dates back to the Greeks, who used honey to preserve quinces.
 In the 16th century, cane sugar came to Europe from the new world, and it was used to preserve fruit, hence the term preserves.